GRAINS-Chicago wheat futures firm as worries about global supplies remain

 "Soybeans are caught in the middle right now with another weather system forecast for later this week, and planting delays in Minnesota and North Dakota," Roose said.
 "That's added risk premium to the market, which is why prices are up."

-(Additional reporting by Enrico Dela Cruz in Manila and Sybille de La Hamaide in Paris; Editing by Marguerita Choy)
+(Additional reporting by Enrico Dela Cruz in Manila and Sybille de La Hamaide in Paris; Editing by Marguerita Choy and Leslie Adler)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))